 Unless your rabbits are living colony style in an area where they can burrow down, rabbit cages should be lifted above ground level.

 First, cold airdrops.
 Even outside where you might assume that all the air is the same level of chilliness, it is often a couple degrees colder close to the ground.

 Additionally, the dew, moisture, and humidity tends to be denser near the ground.
 In the fall, the dew will chill rabbits.
 In the winter, the extra moisture can be deadly.

 Raise hutches and cages up by placing them on bricks, adding permanent legs, or placing them on an old table or on shelves.

 But, make sure your rabbits are at least 2 feet above ground level.
 If you live in an area where the snow piles several feet high, you will need to raise cages even higher.

 Avoid placing cages in areas where the snow will drift and gather.

 Raising your cages and hutches above the ground also provides predator protection for your rabbits.
-Raccoons are especially dangerous for rabbits as they will pull rabbit parts through a cage from the bottom of the cage or through the wires.
+Raccoons are especially dangerous for rabbits as they pull rabbit parts through a cage from the bottom or through the wires.

 Rabbits can be harmed or killed this way.
 If you have cages, be sure to place a litter tray under the cage or line it with cardboard to protect bunnies from raccoon attacks from the bottom of the cage.